any-docs/css/content/guides/fonts/opentype_fonts/index.md

 ### Kerning

-Associated CSS property: {{cssxref("font-kerning")}}
+Associated CSS property: `font-kerning`

 This refers to the spacing between specific glyph pairings.
 This is generally on by default (as recommended by the OpenType specification).
-It should be noted that if {{cssxref("letter-spacing")}} is also set on your text, that is applied after kerning.
+It should be noted that if `letter-spacing` is also set on your text, that is applied after kerning.
 Click "Play" in the code blocks below to edit the example in the MDN Playground:

 ```html hidden live-sample___font-kerning-example